larsonaj/airflow-sandbox/README.md

     xcom_all=True
 )
 ```
-- This task runs `command` in our container to pass the previous file to our `training.py` script.
+- This task runs `command` in our container to pass the previous file to our `training.py` script for model training.

-Finally we have `write_it` which writes stuff:
+Finally we have `upload_training`:

 ```python
 upload_training = LocalToSnowflakeOperator(